kazabooboo/gizra.com/_posts/2010-04-29-drutnet-drupal-net-api.md

 ---
+created: 1272550961
+layout: post
-tags: []
+tags:
+- Drupal-planet
+- .NET
+- DrutNet
+permalink: content/drutnet-drupal-net-api
 title: "DrutNet -  Drupal .NET API "
-permalink: content/drutnet-drupal-net-api
-layout: post
-created: 1272550961
 ---
 DrutNet is a .NET API to create client applications that connects to a Drupal site, and allow file upload, node save/load, view get and more.